Thomas James Richards, Diary No. 1, 26 August - 18 November 1914 - Part 6

 I will never insist upon my

-wife going such fearful work
+wife doing such fearful work

-if it can possibly be avoided
+if it can possibly be avoided.

 I often wonder how my poor